Advancing medical technology with groundbreaking AI

 Blood pressure measurements deliver important information.
 Unfortunately, one of the shortcomings of traditional blood pressure measurements is that it only allows measuring a snapshot of the patient’s condition.
 They do not allow to track minute to minute blood pressure evolution over an extended period of time.
 This problem is being solved by using PPG (photoplethysmographic) signals as a proxy for blood pressure.
 With each cardiac cycle the heart pumps blood distending the arteries and arterioles in the subcutaneous tissue.
 The change in volume caused by the pressure pulse is detected by illuminating the skin with a light-emitting diode (LED) and then measuring the amount of back scattered light with a photodiode.
 This system is already implemented in numerous health-tracking and sports watches.
 Although these applications mainly focus on extracting the heart rate from the PPG signal, extracting more valuable information from PPG data is an active area of research.

-Numerous companies and institutions (including Verhaert) are advancing to extract additional information such as blood pressure from these signals.
+Numerous companies and institutions (including Verhaert) are advancing medical technology by extracting additional information such as blood pressure from these signals.
 Even, detecting heart diseases based on PPG data becomes quite possible.
 The benefits are clear: PPG measurements are cheap and convenient for patients and medical professionals and the continuous tracking provides a deeper insight into the patient’s condition (read more about this project).